Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Fix one missing seed node.md

 ## **Steps to Repair**

 1. Determine which Fault Domain (FD) and Upgrade Domain (UD) the missing seed node came from, e.g. from the cluster map in SFX.
 In this example node _sys_4 had been removed at some point and was replaced with _sys_6, however _sys_6 is not one of the configured seed nodes.
-All our seed nodes should be evenly distributed across UD and FD boundaries, so we will conclude the missing node was from UD4 and FD4.
+All our seed nodes should be evenly distributed across UD and FD boundaries, so we will conclude the missing node was from UD4 and FD4, which is where _sys_6 is currently configured.

     ![Cluster Map showing UD and FD matrix, missing node _sys_4 should have been placed in UD4/FD4](../media/oneseednode003.PNG)